echiou/metamorphe-zoetrope/README.md

 ## Speed Control ##

-In order to find the speed at which the turntable was spinning (and thus at what rate to fire the strobe light), we initially had the idea of putting a Reed switch and a magnet in to find the rotations per minute (and actually cut a hole in the casing and hot glued the switch in) before we settled on a elegant solution: instead of adding lots of logic and components, we could use the built-in pitch control to adjust the speed of the turntable ever so slightly while we fired the flash at a constant rate.
+In order to find the speed at which the turntable was spinning (and thus at what rate to fire the strobe light), we initially had the idea of putting a Reed switch and a magnet under the turntable find the rotations per minute (and actually cut a hole in the casing and hot glued the switch in).
+Then we settled on a elegant solution: instead of adding lots of logic and components, we could use the built-in pitch control to adjust the speed of the turntable ever so slightly while we fired the flash at a constant rate.
+This required no additional electronics or modification.

 #### Different Built-in Speeds ####